 From her book, Dr. Sarkis shares 11 common gaslighting techniques…

 - Telling blatant lies: With a straight face they’re setting up a precedent to keep you unsteady and off-kilter.

-- Denying they ever said something, even though you have proof: It’s the beginning of you questioning your reality – and accepting theirs.
+- Denying they ever said something, even though you have proof: It’s the beginning of questioning your own reality – and accepting theirs.

 - Using what’s near and dear to you as ammunition: Usually the first things attacked are your children and identity – the foundation of your being.

 - Wearing you down over time: A lie here, a lie there.
 Then a snide remark or two.
-And it all starts to ramp-up.
+And it all starts to take its toll.

 - Actions do not match their words: Look at what they’re doing, rather than what they’re saying.
 What they’re saying means nothing.

-- Throwing in positive reinforcement to confuse you: After cutting you down, they’ll toss in a praise or two.
+- Throwing in positive reinforcement to confuse you: After cutting you down, they’ll toss in some praise every now and then.
 It’s calculated to keep you unsteady.

 - Knowing confusion weakens people: Knowing stability and normalcy are important, they uproot it to keep you constantly questioning.

 - Projecting: They accuse you of all that they are.
 It’s to make you defend yourself so you’re distracted from their behavior.

 - Trying to align people against you: They’re master manipulators, finding people they know will stand by them no matter what.
 They’ll quote these people saying bad things about you.
 It’s an effort to isolate you from everyone.

-- Telling you or others that you’re crazy: One of the most effective tools because it’s dismissive.
-If they question your sanity, they know others won’t believe you when you present the truth about the gaslighter.
+- Telling you or others you’re crazy: One of the most effective tools because it’s dismissive.
+If they question your sanity, they know others won’t believe you when you present the truth about them.

 - Telling you everyone else is a liar: It’s all about having you question your reality.
 You’ve never known someone with this kind of sick nerve, so you figure they must be telling the truth.
-It’s manipulation, making you turn to the gaslighter for “truth.”
+It’s manipulation, making you turn to them for “truth.”